 “I got this position, but a man didn’t.
 I’m a woman and I am here.”

-CARE worked with Jolly as part of the Empowering Women Workers in Bangladesh project, which is funded by the Cotton Group.
+CARE worked with Jolly as part of the Empowering Women Workers in Bangladesh project, which is funded by the Cotton On Group.
 This project seeks to increase the number of women garment workers in leadership roles in the participating factories and is part of CARE’s Made by Women strategy aims to economically empower 8 million women garment workers through dignified work.

-The garment industry is an important employer in but women workers are disproportionately represented in the most vulnerable, marginalized, low paid and impoverished forms of work in the industry.
+The garment industry is an important employer in Asia but women workers are disproportionately represented in the most vulnerable, marginalized, low paid and impoverished forms of work in the industry.
 Women around the world overwhelmingly face gender-based violence (GBV) in their workplace.
 For example, 1 in 3 women garment workers in Cambodia have experienced sexual harassment.

 GBV in the workplace is a form of discrimination against women and a human rights violation, therefore States need to ensure legal protections for women to be able to work in safe and secure work conditions.

-On 21 June 2019, the International Conference voted YES to adopt Convention 190, a new global law to end violence and harassment in the world of work.
-For the first time ever, there would be a global, treaty dealing specifically with keeping workers everywhere safe from violence and harassment at work.
+On 21 June 2019, the International Labour Conference voted YES to adopt Convention 190, a new global law to end violence and harassment in the world of work.
+For the first time ever, there would be a global, legally-binding treaty dealing specifically with keeping workers everywhere safe from violence and harassment at work.

 While this was a significant victory, it was only the first step.
 The Convention will only officially come into effect one year after two Member State governments have ratified it.
 Once a government has ratified the Convention, they have one year to get their house in order and enact the necessary legislation to comply with the Convention’s stipulations.